The oldest, continuously operating neighborhood association in the City of Albany

 The Association became a 501 (C) (3) charitable organization in 2003.

-The Bright Red Bookshelf, a Center Square Association community program, re-circulates gently-used children’s books back into the community where they are made available free for families to own.
-The program has grown since its inception in 2009, thanks to community volunteers and organizations supporting the project.
-Trinity United Methodist Church provides space for storing and cleaning the books.
+The Red Bookshelf, which began in 2009 as a Center Square Association community program called the Bright Red Bookshelf, re-circulates gently-used children’s books back into the community where they are made available free for families to own.
+The program has grown since its inception, thanks to community volunteers and organizations supporting the project, and incorporated as an independent nonprofit in 2016.

 Jackaline Ring tells the story of FDR’s visits to the garden on Chestnut Street, Center Square, Albany, NY